ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 * The RS MUST check that the claims 'salt_input', 'context_id', and 'cnf' are included in the Access Token.

-* The RS considers: the content of the 'context_id' claim as the GID of the OSCORE group; the content of the 'salt_input' claim as the Sender ID that the Client has in the group; and the inner confirmation value of the 'cnf' claim as the authentication credential that the Client uses in the group.
+* The RS considers: the content of the 'context_id' claim as the GID of the OSCORE group; the content of the 'salt_input' claim as the Sender ID that the client has in the group; and the inner confirmation value of the 'cnf' claim as the authentication credential that the client uses in the group.

    The RS MUST check whether it already stores the authentication credential specified in the inner confirmation value of the 'cnf' claim as associated with the pair (GID, Sender ID) above.

-   If this is not the case, the RS MUST request the Client's authentication credential to the Group Manager of the OSCORE group as described in {{Section 9.3 of I-D.ietf-ace-key-groupcomm-oscore}}, specifying the Client's Sender ID in the OSCORE group, i.e., the value of the 'salt_input' claim.
+   If this is not the case, the RS MUST request the client's authentication credential to the Group Manager of the OSCORE group as described in {{Section 9.3 of I-D.ietf-ace-key-groupcomm-oscore}}, specifying the client's Sender ID in the OSCORE group, i.e., the value of the 'salt_input' claim.
 Then, the RS performs the following actions.

-     - The RS MUST check whether the Client's authentication credential retrieved from the Group Manager matches the one retrieved from the inner confirmation value of the 'cnf' claim of the Access Token.
+     - The RS MUST check whether the client's authentication credential retrieved from the Group Manager matches the one retrieved from the inner confirmation value of the 'cnf' claim of the Access Token.

-     - The RS MUST check whether the Client's Sender ID provided by the Group Manager together with the Client's authentication credential matches the one retrieved from the 'salt_input' claim of the Access Token.
+     - The RS MUST check whether the client's Sender ID provided by the Group Manager together with the client's authentication credential matches the one retrieved from the 'salt_input' claim of the Access Token.

-If any of the checks above fails, the RS MUST consider the Access Token invalid, and MUST reply to the Client with an error response code equivalent to the CoAP code 4.00 (Bad Request).
+If any of the checks above fails, the RS MUST consider the Access Token invalid, and MUST reply to the client with an error response code equivalent to the CoAP code 4.00 (Bad Request).

 If the Access Token is valid and further checks on its content are successful, the RS associates the authorization information from the Access Token with the Group OSCORE Security Context.

-In particular, the RS associates the authorization information from the Access Token with the triple (GID, SaltInput, AuthCred), where GID is the Group Identifier of the OSCORE group, while SaltInput and AuthCred are the Sender ID and the authentication credential that the Client uses in that OSCORE group, respectively.
+In particular, the RS associates the authorization information from the Access Token with the triple (GID, SaltInput, AuthCred), where GID is the Group Identifier of the OSCORE group, while SaltInput and AuthCred are the Sender ID and the authentication credential that the client uses in that OSCORE group, respectively.

 The RS MUST keep this association up-to-date over time, as the triple (GID, SaltInput, AuthCred) associated with the Access Token might change.
 In particular:

 * If the OSCORE group is rekeyed (see {{Section 3.2 of I-D.ietf-core-oscore-groupcomm}} and {{Section 11 of I-D.ietf-ace-key-groupcomm-oscore}}), the Group Identifier also changes in the group, and the new one replaces the current 'GID' value in the triple (GID, SaltInput, AuthCred).

-* If the Client requests and obtains a new OSCORE Sender ID from the Group Manager (see {{Section 2.6.3.1 of I-D.ietf-core-oscore-groupcomm}} and {{Section 9.2 of I-D.ietf-ace-key-groupcomm-oscore}}), the new Sender ID replaces the current 'SaltInput' value in the triple (GID, SaltInput, AuthCred).
+* If the client requests and obtains a new OSCORE Sender ID from the Group Manager (see {{Section 2.6.3.1 of I-D.ietf-core-oscore-groupcomm}} and {{Section 9.2 of I-D.ietf-ace-key-groupcomm-oscore}}), the new Sender ID replaces the current 'SaltInput' value in the triple (GID, SaltInput, AuthCred).

-As defined in {{sec-client-public-key-change}}, a possible change of the Client's authentication credential requires the Client to upload to the RS a new Access Token bound to the new authentication credential.
+As defined in {{sec-client-public-key-change}}, a possible change of the client's authentication credential requires the client to upload to the RS a new Access Token bound to the new authentication credential.

-Finally, the RS MUST send a 2.01 (Created) response to the Client, as defined in {{Section 5.10.1 of RFC9200}}.
+Finally, the RS MUST send a 2.01 (Created) response to the client, as defined in {{Section 5.10.1 of RFC9200}}.

 ## Client-RS Secure Communication ## {#sec-client-rs-secure-communication}

-When previously joining the OSCORE group, both the Client and the RS have already established the related Group OSCORE Security Context to communicate as group members.
+When previously joining the OSCORE group, both the client and the RS have already established the related Group OSCORE Security Context to communicate as group members.
 Therefore, they can simply start to securely communicate using Group OSCORE, without deriving any additional keying material or security association.

-If the Client or the RS delete an Access Token (e.g., when the Access Token has expired or has been revoked), it MUST NOT delete the related Group OSCORE Security Context.
+If the client or the RS delete an Access Token (e.g., when the Access Token has expired or has been revoked), it MUST NOT delete the related Group OSCORE Security Context.

 ### Client Side

-After having received the 2.01 (Created) response from the RS, following the POST request to the /authz-info endpoint, the Client starts the communication with the RS, by sending a request protected with Group OSCORE using the Group OSCORE Security Context {{I-D.ietf-core-oscore-groupcomm}}.
+After having received the 2.01 (Created) response from the RS, following the POST request to the /authz-info endpoint, the client starts the communication with the RS, by sending a request protected with Group OSCORE using the Group OSCORE Security Context {{I-D.ietf-core-oscore-groupcomm}}.

-When communicating with the RS to access the resources as specified by the authorization information, the Client MUST use the Group OSCORE Security Context of the pertinent OSCORE group, whose GID was specified in the 'context_id' parameter of the Access Token Request.
+When communicating with the RS to access the resources as specified by the authorization information, the client MUST use the Group OSCORE Security Context of the pertinent OSCORE group, whose GID was specified in the 'context_id' parameter of the Access Token Request.

 ### Resource Server Side

-After successful validation of the Access Token as defined in {{sec-rs-c-created}} and after having sent the 2.01 (Created) response, the RS can start to communicate with the Client using Group OSCORE {{I-D.ietf-core-oscore-groupcomm}}.
+After successful validation of the Access Token as defined in {{sec-rs-c-created}} and after having sent the 2.01 (Created) response, the RS can start to communicate with the client using Group OSCORE {{I-D.ietf-core-oscore-groupcomm}}.

-When processing an incoming request protected with Group OSCORE, the RS MUST consider as valid Client's authentication credential only the one associated with the stored Access Token.
-As defined in {{sec-client-public-key-change}}, a possible change of the Client's authentication credential requires the Client to upload to the RS a new Access Token bound to the new authentication credential.
+When processing an incoming request protected with Group OSCORE, the RS MUST consider as valid client's authentication credential only the one associated with the stored Access Token.
+As defined in {{sec-client-public-key-change}}, a possible change of the client's authentication credential requires the client to upload to the RS a new Access Token bound to the new authentication credential.

 For every incoming request, if Group OSCORE verification succeeds, the verification of access rights is performed as described in {{sec-c-rs-access-rights}}.